Flight Delay Compensation in the UK

 At AirHelp we think that if you’re stuck and inconvenienced at an airport due to a fault of the airline, you shouldn’t be the one out of pocket.
 That’s why we’re on a mission to help air passengers.
 Both by educating passengers on the rights in case they are entitled of a flight delay compensation, and building technology to make claiming easier.

-EU law EC 261 and the UK law that matches it says you can file a delayed flight claim for cash compensation if…
+Both UK law and EC 261 say you can file a delayed flight claim for cash compensation if…

 • You arrive at your destination more than three hours later than planned.